-- Staff will be required to complete the daily screener. - Staff will be screened following international or out of state travel.
+- of symptom screening questions developed by Colorado Department of Public Health and Environment. - There will be multiple entry points for students to enter the building promoting social distancing guidelines.
+School staff will be trained by our district Registered Nurses and provided protocols in August on how to screen students. - Staff may be screened following international or out of state travel.
 They may require symptom monitoring or quarantine for 14 days depending on guidance from Montezuma County Public Health Department.

-1.3b Each Dolores school building will create proper social distancing in the hallways and learning environments.
+1.3b Each Dolores school building will attempt to create proper social distancing in the hallways and learning environments.

-Visual cues such as floor decals, colored tape, or signs to indicate to students and staff social distancing intervals when standing in a line will be used.

-- Furniture will be arranged to support social distancing practices. - Schools will control the flow of traffic into and out of the building to ensure that maximum capacity plans are adjusted and managed at each entry and exit point.
+- Visual cues such as floor decals, colored tape, or signs to indicate to students and staff 6 feet intervals when standing in a line may be used. - Furniture will be arranged to support social distancing practices. - Schools will control the flow of traffic into and out of the building to ensure that maximum capacity plans are adjusted and managed at each entry and exit point.